 We hope you’ve understood everything you need to know about setting, configuring and managing WooCommerce taxes in your online store.

-By default, WooCommerce offers various options to set up taxes in your store.
+By default, WooCommerce offers several options for setting up taxes in your store.

-You can configure the display prices inclusive or exclusive of taxes, calculate taxes as per customer’s location, add tax rates for different countries, and more.
+You can configure price display as inclusive or exclusive of taxes, calculate taxes based on the customer's location, add tax rates for different countries, and more.

 Furthermore, if you don’t want a manual tax setup, you can use a WooCommerce tax plugin to automate your sales taxes.